-The IEFBR14 utility is a dummy utility provided by the IBM.
+- The IEFBR14 is a no-operation or dummy utility supplied by IBM.

-In the utility name, "IEB" for data set utility programs and "BR14" means "branch to register 14".
+- In the utility name, "IEB" means it is a data set utility program, and "BR14" means "branch to register 14".

-Submitting JCL to run IEFBR14 causes the z/OS job scheduler to check JCL statements for syntax errors.
+- Submitting a JCL to run IEFBR14 causes the z/OS job scheduler to check JCL statements for syntax errors.

-Submitting JCL with IEFBR14 utility invokes other system components that perform the following tasks -
+- IEFBR14 utility perform the following tasks -

 - Allocate/create datasets